wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

 ##### 88 Procedure on review

-*   On any application for the review of any personal order or property order, the provisions of [sections 63 to 65][72] and [74 to 81][85], so far as they are applicable and with any necessary modifications, shall apply.
+*   On any application for the review of any personal order or property order, the provisions of [sections 63 to 65A][72] and [74 to 81][87], so far as they are applicable and with any necessary modifications, shall apply.

+    Section 88: amended, on 31 March 2014, by [section 9][231] of the Protection of Personal and Property Rights Amendment Act 2013 (2013 No 83).

 ##### 89 Review of welfare guardian's or manager's decisions